Canon 1D vs Fujifilm X-Pro2

-The Canon EOS-1D and the Fujifilm X-Pro2 are two digital cameras that were announced, respectively, in September 2001 and January 2016.
+The Canon EOS-1D and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2016.
 The 1D is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (X-Pro2) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Fujifilm X-Pro2

 An illustration of the physical size and weight of the Canon 1D and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The X-Pro2 can be obtained in two different colors (black, graphite), while the 1D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is considerably smaller (53 percent) than the Canon 1D.
 Moreover, the X-Pro2 is substantially lighter (69 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.